DennisSmuda/MatchCity/README.md

 Match City
 =====================

 Match City is a tile matching game.
-There are 12 different tiles, plus a couple of special ones, explained further below.
+There are 12 different tiles, and a couple of special ones, explained further below.
 The basic tiles have numbers on them, once they are placed on the field.
 If you manage to get at least three tiles  of the same color touching each other on the field, they will combine into the the tile that you last placed (Cumulating their respective levels).
 Goal of the game is, to score as many points as possible.
 This requires you to manage your space on the playing field and (ideally) try to stack your multiplier.

 Basics
 -----